devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/linux-command-line-options.md

 ## Command line Syntaxes.

 #### Commands
-In termninal the first argument we give to execute is a command.
+In terminal the first argument we give to execute is a command.

 For example: